MAK20202021/Webscraping_Exercise/README.md

 ## Acknowledgement
 This exercise is for Coursera course (Python for Data Science, AI and Development) (https://www.coursera.org/learn/python-for-applied-data-science-ai).
-Thanks to Coursera for arranging this exercise to strengthen our knowledge.
+Thanks to Coursera and IBM for arranging this exercise to strengthen our knowledge.
 This exercise template has been taken from Coursera which is on top of Jupyter lab.

 ## Installation
 This exercise needs Jupyter Lab.